-This is an inspection requested/directed by the CSC where there is a concern due to either the actual issues observed or the potential impact of deviations from GCP on the conduct of the study as a whole or at a particular site or when a serious violation or breach of GCP standards has occurred.
+These are the inspections prioritized as per "Risk Calculation" or requested/directed by the CSC where there is a concern due to either the actual issues observed or the potential impact of deviations from GCP on the conduct of the study as a whole or at a particular site or when a serious violation or breach of GCP standards has occurred.
 This type of inspection may be done announced or unannounced and applies to ongoing or completed clinical trials/research and decided by the CSC.